Robust Faber--Schauder approximation based on discrete observations of an antiderivative: Statement of main results

 Note that in particular $\bm \vartheta^{(n)}_n = \bm \vartheta^{(n)}$, and both notions will be used interchangeably in this paper.
 In this section, we study the approximation errors $\bm \theta_m - \bm \vartheta^{(n)}_m$ and $\bar{\bm \theta}_m - \bar{\bm \vartheta}^{(n)}_m$ by giving upper and lower bounds on their Euclidean $\ell_p$-norms for $p\in\{1,2,\infty\}$.
 These bounds will be given in terms of the $\ell_p$-norms of the $2^{n+1}$-dimensional column vector $\bm z_{n+1} := (z^{(n+1)}_1,\dots, z^{(n+1)}_{2^{n+1}})^\top$, where

-The following criterion guarantees that the $\ell_p$-norm of $\bm z_{n+1} $ converges to zero as $n\ua\infty$.
+The following proposition describes the asymptotic behaviour of the $\ell_p$-norms of $\bm z_{n+1}$ as $n \ua \infty$.
+In particular, some of the following criteria guarantee that the $\ell_p$-norm of $\bm z_{n+1}$ converges to zero as $n\ua\infty$.
 Combined with our subsequent error bounds, this proposition will yield a sufficient criterion for the convergence of the estimated Faber--Schauder coefficients to their true values.

-\begin{proposition} Suppose that $f$ is continuously differentiable and that its derivative is H\"older continuous with exponent $\alpha\in(0,1]$.
-Then
+Finally, it is worthwhile to point out that the following convergence criterion is not necessary.
+For instance, \Cref{lemma zn} yields that for the class of Takagi functions in \Cref{Example Takagi}, we clearly have $\bm z_{n+1} = 0$.